 Rational is the data type of rational numbers expressed as ratios of Integers in Haskell.

-Rational numbers in Haskell are written in the form n % m, where n is the numerator, and d is the denominator.
-Thus we can define, for example, a quarter note as follows:
+Rational numbers in Haskell are printed by GHCi in the form n % d, where n is the numerator, and d is the denominator.
+Even a whole number, say the number 42, will print as 42%1 if it is a Rational number.
+To create a Rational number in our program, however, all we have to do is use the normal division operator, as in the following definition of a a quarter note:

-''' qn :: Dur
+$$qn :: Dur$$

-qn = 1 \% 4 -- quarter note '''
+$qn = 1 / 4$ -- quarter note

 So far so good.
 But what about PitchClass?
-We might try to use integers to represent pitch classes as well, but this is not very elegant-ideally we would like to write something that looks more like the conventional pitch class names C, C\$\psi\$, D\$\ph\$, D, etc. The solution is to use an algebraic data type in Haskell:
+We might try to use integers to represent pitch classes as well, but this is not very elegant-ideally we would like to write something that looks more like the conventional pitch class names C, C\$\psi\$, D\$\rangle\$, D, etc. The solution is to use an algebraic data type in Haskell: